likev/hunode/README.md

 npm install
 ```

-3. add some articles in posts, you can write it using markdown.
+3. add some articles in `posts`, you can write it using markdown.

 `hello.md`
 ```